slasheldiego/dataiku-opencv/README.md

 ## What are the different between Dataiku and other tools?

-Dataiku provide a framework (based on APIs) to access data so it is possible that your current developmens does not works well.
+Dataiku provide a framework (based on APIs) to access data through objects like Datasets or Managed Folders.
+So, it is possible that your current developmens does not works well.

+### Dataiku Dataset overview

+A dataset is a data structure with direct connection to a data source (Database, object storage, etc).
+For example, we can create a dataset based on a connection to a AWS S3 Bucket in order to access to a CSV file.